Now in our 19th Year of giving voice to Capital Region communities!

-As of 2014, the show reaches over 400,000 households throughout the Capital Region on Time Warner and FIOS as well as on the Web.
+As of 2017, the show reaches over 400,000 households throughout the Capital Region on Spectrum Cable and FIOS as well as on the Web.
 You can see the full show as follows:

 - How to watch the Show:

-- Schenectady County — Channel 16– starting on Wed.
-10 am and 6 pm and continuing throughout the week depending on time availability
+- Schenectady County — Channel 16 and 19.3 – starting on Tues at 6 pm and then on Wed, Thurs and Mon at 10 am and 6 pm (additional airings at same times throughout the week on availability)

-- Albany County, Clifton Park, Saratoga, Rensselaer, Troy — Time Warner Cable – Regional Public Access –– Tuesday 3 pm (one week later)
+- Albany County, Saratoga/Clifton Park, Troy/ Rensselaer (Regional) – Time Warner Cable – Channel 18 – Tuesday at 3:00 pm (one week later)

 The Volunteer Crew: The show is proud to have a crew that has been with the show from the beginning.
-In alphabetical order: Malcolm Kogut (camera, sound and all around crew), Gregg Millett (Technical director and Webmaster), Thom O’Connor (camera and more), Nina Rindenello (sign-in & floor manager) Mary Lou Samaha (reception table/ guest’s promotional material) and Joel Stewart (Asst.
-Technical Director).
-Recently joining the team is Joel Stewart (not in the photo).
+In alphabetical order: Marie Baluch (Reception), Barbara Baxter (camera), Malcolm Kogut (camera, sound and all around crew), Jay Purner (Technical director and Webmaster), Nina Rindenello (sign-in & floor manager) Mary Lou Samaha (reception table/ guest’s promotional material) and Janice Walz (camera and more).
 Without these dedicated people who volunteer each week, the show would not be on the air and providing you with interviews and local information.

 Theme Music: “What a Day” by Linda Sheldon of Sundial Express.